“Success is not an accident. It is actually a choice.”

 We’ll go into more detail about what your credit report is, and what goes into it in our next module, but some of the general factors that affect your credit score are:

-Does a credit score only affect you when you apply for finance?
-False!
+A lot of people assume their credit score only affects them when they apply for finance?
+This is false!
 Your credit score can enable or hinder you in multiple areas of your life.
+In fact, there are many reasons why your credit score is important.
 Applying with a rental agency can be a tough game when you have bad credit and once you get accepted, you may have to put down a security deposit for utilities if you are considered a risky candidate.

 The benefits of a good credit score include: